george-h-h/CV/README.md

 ## George Hett

-I'm a recent graduate of the Makers Academy software engineering bootcamp who studied mathematics at university, looking to make the leap into software engineering.
-After privately tutoring through the uncertainty of the pandemic, now that stability has returned I have decided this is the right time to pursue a career-change.
-I'm excited to contribute towards building technology that will have a benefit in any way.
+I'm a recent graduate of the Makers Academy software engineering bootcamp who studied mathematics at university.
+After privately tutoring through the uncertainty of the pandemic, now that stability has returned I have decided this is the right time to pursue a career-change into software engineering.
+I have just less than a year's industrial experience coding - primarily in Python, and now a few years later I have a keen interest in picking up new languages and technologies.

 ## Makers Projects